ALGue/phd/Write/CBC_model/TRACE.md

 - Grimm et al. (2010)
 - Grimm et al. (2014)

-The model description following the ODD protocol (Grimm et al., 2010) is adopted from Railsback et Grimm (2012).
+The model description following the ODD protocol (Grimm et al., 2010) is adapted from Railsback et Grimm (2012).
 The source code of the NetLogo model is included in the Supplementary Material.

 The model represents, in a simplified way, the meta-population dynamics of a natural enemy of crop pests, and how it affects the delivery of a biological control service, considered like a regulation service as far as a measure of crop loss.
 We model an agricultural landscape, as a matrix of crop and semi-natural patches.
 Natural enemies are able to forage, in order to find food (pests) and reproduce in crops during the season, while they flee to semi-natural patches for overwintering.
 The model provides a laboratory for developing a theory for the landscape management of natural enemies populations, regulation of pests and delivery of biological control service.
 We consider that farmers are able to modify the landscape complexity of agricultural landscapes, by varying composition or configuration of patches, and they have to address various patterns of pest outbreaks.
 Given the lifecycle of natural enemies, different submodels of foraging ability and capacity to survive in semi-natural habitats or in hostile matrix can be implemented.
 The interaction between landscape management and the characteristics of the lifecycle affects the dynamics of natural enemies and the regulation of pests, resulting in a biological control service and this output is compared to patterns observed in the reality for the corresponding lansdcape complexity, pest outbreak patterns and natural enemies characteristics.